hendriksoares/galaxy-meeting-frontend/README.md

 # Galaxy Meeting

-This is Next.js project frontend to consume a API Galaxy Meeting.
+This is Next.js project frontend to consume a API Galaxy Meeting [https://github.com/hendriksoares/galaxy-meeting-backend].

 This project is a galaxy of conferences where the traveler can navigate between galaxies and planets to interact through videoconference.

 ## Install Dependencies